 Within the MEM curriculum, the opportunity exists to complete at least one minor subject area.
 Common minors are mathematics, languages, business, and other engineering designations.
 Each minor has its own set or requirements, please refer to the Drexel University Catalog to learn more about minors.

 High achieving students have the opportunity to apply for the BS/MS program which allows students to complete both a Bachelor's and Master's in Mechanical Engineering in a 5-year period.
 The minimum GPA requirement to apply for the program is 3.2.

 Entering students can indicate their interest in this program on their application but, must formally apply, qualify and be accepted into the program after earning 90-120 credits.

 Students in the 5COP accelerated program will progress according to the program plan established for the 5-year with coop undergraduate (or 5COP) program and maintain undergraduate status throughout.
 The 5COP program includes three 6-month cooperative education cycles.

 The College of Engineering offers additional information about the BS/MS program on its website.
-Current students who would like to apply for the BS/MS program should contact the department advisor.
+Current students who would like to apply for the BS/MS program should contact their MEM advisor.